-Ann Lovett, aged 15, died after giving birth beneath a statue of the Virgin Mary on January 31, 1984.
+Ann Lovett, 15, died after giving birth in a churchyard grotto beneath a statue of the Virgin Mary on January 31, 1984.
 Her newborn son died as well.
 Ireland's silence in the aftermath of the tragedy is still felt.

 I sometimes think that Ann Lovett’s name has been lost to time now, but I’ve thought about her a lot over the decades.
 Her death changed the way I thought about Ireland, about what kind of people we were.